crate/cloud-tutorials/docs/deploy/create_org_proj.rst

 ==============================

 In this section you will learn how to create your first organization.

-Run the following command:
+In CrateDB, organizations can hold multiple projects.

+To create an organization, run this command:

 .. code-block:: console

     sh$ croud organizations create --name CrateOrganization --plan-type 1

-Parameters
-^^^^^^^^^^

-* With the --name parameter you can specify the name of your organization
-* The --plan-type parameter indicates the support plan you want to use

-This example uses support plan 1, which provides regular business hours support

-If you have run the command and the Croud CLI returns the an organization id, then you hace successfully created your firstorganization.

-You’ve also automatically become a member to your organization.
+If the Croud CLI returns an organization ID, then you have successfully created your first organization.
+Also, you automatically have become a member of your organization.
+Congratulations!

 Validate organization membership
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-You can validate your organization membership by running the following command in the Croud CLI:
+You can validate if you are a member of your organization by running the following command in the Croud CLI:

 .. code-block:: console

     sh$ croud organizations list

-The Croud CLI shold now display a list of all organizations your user is a member of.
+The Croud CLI shold now display a list of all the organizations that your user is a member of.

-You have learned how to create create our first organization.  and deploy a CrateDB database as well as an EventHub consumer to ingest data.
+You have learned how to create create your first organization.

 Create your first project
 =========================

+Now that your first organization is up and running, you can create a project.
+Your project then allows you to deploy your first CrateDB cluster.
+Also projects let you group your resources.
+An organization can hold multiple projects and a project can contain multiple products, such as CrateDB Clusters or EventHub Consumers.
+For example, you might want to have one project for development purposes and another one for your production setup.
+Projects simply allow you to separate your environments (...).

+If you aren’t logged in already, run:
+$ croud login
+Once authenticated we can create a new project by entering the following command:
+$ croud projects create --name demoproject --org-id orgid Let’s take demoproject for our project name and as --org-id we enter the organization id of the organization we created in the previous video.
+Once you hit enter you get the name and project-id of the newly created project returned (...).
+Great!
+You’ve successfully created your first project.

 Next steps